-In most cases, we provide our Open Banking solutions as a processor on behalf of your service provider, merchants and other partners which act as data controllers.
+In some cases, we provide our Open Banking solutions as a processor on behalf of your service provider, merchants and other partners which act as data controllers.
 When we act as a processor, controllers are responsible for ensuring a legal basis for the processing of your Personal Information.
 Please refer to their respective privacy policies for more information regarding the processing of your Personal Information in these contexts.

 For more information on our Open Banking activities, please see our Open Banking Privacy Notice.

 Please consult the Specific Privacy Notice at the time of the collection.